 The Second Faculty of Medicine provides doctoral studies in biomedicine together with the First Faculty of Medicine, the Third Faculty of Medicine, the Faculty of Science, the Faculty of Physical Education and Sports, some Institutes of the Czech Academy of Sciences oriented to biomedicine, and the departmental research institutes of the Ministry of Health of the Czech Republic.

-The aim of this doctoral provision is the preparation of graduates of the Faculty for individual work throughout the range of basic and specialized research work in medicine.
-The design of studies and the requirements in each field are set by the Subject Area Board, composed of specialists from all participating institutes.
+The aim of this doctoral provision is the preparation of graduates of the faculty for individual work throughout the range of basic and specialized research work in medicine.
+The design of studies and the requirements in each field are set by the Subject Area Board (hereinafter referred to as "SAB"), composed of specialists from all participating institutes.
 The programme is open to both Czech and international graduates of the universities.
-The full-time doctorand has the status of a student in all legal and social aspects.
-PhD programmes are accessible to students with special needs, for whom the University operates a wide range of assistance services.
-Full-time doctoral students receive a scholarship, which is usually supplemented by other sources of income, e.g. by awards for participaton in grant projects or remuneration for teaching undergraduates.

-Doctoral studies are individual, provided under the direction of the Supervisor and as a rule an Advisor as well, and are constituted by courses of lectures, seminars, self-study, and in particular solution of the assigned research project (the dissertation).
-It is completed by the State Doctoral Examination and the Defence of Dissertation.
+Doctoral studies are individual, provided under the direction of the supervisor and as a rule an advisor as well, and are constituted by courses of lectures, seminars, self-study, and in particular solution of the assigned research project (the dissertation).
+It is completed by the SDE and the Defence of the Dissertation.

 I. Organization structure of doctoral studies